awdemos/awdemos/llm/Nvidia_software.md

 # Nvidia

 Nvidia has released some important software projects to go along with their hardware including production ready inference engines and container orchestrations toolkits.
+I believe it will be a good choice for many companies to evulate if if one of these tools can be used in their projects.

 - [Nvidia Launchpad AI](https://www.nvidia.com/en-us/launchpad/ai/) - An excellent labs resource.